zac850/shopping-cart/README.md

 python cart.py
 ```

-To check out a customer, enter the product ID of the item a customer wishes to purchase, then press ENTER (or return).
+To check out a customer, enter the product ID of the item a customer wishes to purchase, then press ENTER (return).
 Continue entering all items the customer wishes to purchase.

 When all items are entered, press X (or type done) to generate the reciept.
 The sub total, tax, and grand total will be displayed on the screen, as well as the items being purchased.